-The Secor Employment Agreement originally provided for a term of employment to end March 31, 2023, subject to earlier termination.
-On March 31, 2023, the Secor Employment Agreement was amended (the "Secor Amendment") to extend the term through March 31, 2024, subject to earlier termination.
-The Secor Amendment provides that Mr. Secor will continue to serve as the Company's Interim Chief Financial Officer and Chief Accounting Officer until such time as determined by the Company's Board of Directors, following which time he will continue to serve the Company (for the duration of his period of employment with the Company) as the Company's Executive Vice President, Finance.
-For the portion of Mr. Secor's period of employment with the Company through August 31, 2023, Mr. Secor will be employed with the Company on a full-time basis with an annualized base salary rate of \$750,000.
-For the portion of Mr. Secor's period of employment with the Company following August 31, 2023, his workload will be reduced and his annualized base salary rate will be reduced to \$75,000.
-Mr. Secor will not receive an annual bonus opportunity for fiscal year 2024 but he will be entitled to a retention bonus of \$350,000 if he remains employed with the Company through March 31, 2024.
+The Prior Secor Employment Agreement originally provided for a term of employment to end March 31, 2023, subject to earlier termination.
+On March 31, 2023, the Prior Secor Employment Agreement was amended (the "Secor Amendment") to extend the term through March 31, 2024, subject to earlier termination.
+The Secor Amendment provided that Mr. Secor would continue to serve as the Company's Interim Chief Financial Officer and Chief Accounting Officer until such time as determined by the Company's Board of Directors, following which time he would continue to serve the Company (for the duration of his period of employment with the Company) as the Company's Executive Vice President, Finance.
+As noted above, Mr. Neubrand succeeded Mr. Secor as the Company's Chief Financial Officer effective July 3, 2023.
+For the portion of Mr. Secor's period of employment with the Company through August 31, 2023, Mr. Secor was employed with the Company on a full-time basis with an annualized base salary rate of \$750,000.
+For the portion of Mr. Secor's period of employment with the Company following August 31, 2023, his workload was reduced and his annualized base salary rate was reduced to \$75,000.
+Pursuant to the Secor Amendment, he was not eligible for an annual bonus for fiscal year 2024, but he earned a retention bonus of \$350,000 for remaining employed with the Company through March 31, 2024.
 On April 1, 2023, the Company granted Mr. Secor an award of restricted stock units with a grant date fair value of \$500,000.
-The restricted stock units are scheduled to vest, subject to Mr. Secor's continued employment with the Company, on March 31, 2024.
+The restricted stock units were scheduled to vest, subject to Mr. Secor's continued employment with the Company, on March 31, 2024, and they vested on that date.